RealDummy/xgrid/README.md

 ## short term goals

-- create a few rectangles of different colors, that changes a common rectangle to its color.
+- create a few rectangles of different colors, that changes a common rectangle to its color when clicked
-    - this should set up the backbone for more complex message passinggit
+    - this should set up the backbone for more complex message passing